Amoghx0/Security-Monitoring-using-Splunk/README.md

 - Understanding Splunk components (Indexer, Search Head, Forwarder) and how they interact in a security monitoring environment.
 - Ingesting logs from multiple sources including Windows, Linux etc.
 - Designing interactive dashboards and setting up real-time alerts for security events.
+- Analysing network logs such as DNS, SSH, HTTP and Zeek connection logs.

 ## Conclusion